CS

 Best Chinese hybrid (non-PHEV): GWM Haval H6 Hybrid and Chery Tiggo 7 Hybrid

-For buyers who don't want to plug in at home, conventional hybrid Chinese SUVs deliver Toyota-grade fuel economy at less money.
-The GWM Haval H6 HEV matches a RAV4 Hybrid on combined fuel use (~5.2L/100km) at a meaningfully lower price, and includes a long features list as standard.
-The Chery Tiggo 7 Hybrid follows the same playbook in the small-medium SUV space.
+For buyers who don't want to plug in at home, conventional hybrid Chinese SUVs deliver Toyota-grade fuel economy at less money, and unlike the plug-in figures above these need no asterisk: a HEV has no battery to arrive full.
+The GWM Haval H6 Lux Hybrid at $39,990 lands close to a RAV4 Hybrid on combined fuel use (5.2 L/100km against 4.5) at a meaningfully lower price, with a 560 L boot and a long standard features list.
+The Chery Tiggo 4 Hybrid follows the same playbook lower down at $29,990 drive-away and 5.4 L/100km, making it the cheapest hybrid SUV on sale in Australia.
+Note that Chery's Tiggo 7 is sold here as a petrol or as the plug-in Super Hybrid, not as a conventional hybrid.

 Best budget Chinese SUV: Chery Tiggo 4

-The Chery Tiggo 4 has become one of Australia's cheapest small SUVs and a genuine sales hit.
-Pricing starts from around $24,990 driveaway, undercutting almost everything else with a fixed-roof, four-cylinder, modern-safety-tech package that drives perfectly fine for daily use.
+The Chery Tiggo 4 Urban has become one of Australia's cheapest small SUVs and a genuine sales hit.
+Pricing starts at $23,990 drive-away, undercutting almost everything else with a four-cylinder, modern-safety-tech package (five-star ANCAP, 2023) that drives perfectly fine for daily use, on 7.4 L/100km.
+The Ultimate is $26,990 drive-away.
 The interior plastics aren't class-leading and the rear-seat space is tighter than a Hyundai Kona, but for the price the value is undeniable.

 Best Chinese 7-seater: BYD Sealion 8